 Rose Essential Oil

-Roses have been prized through many cultures, particularly in Ancient Rome who seemed to be addicted to rose water and roses.
+Roses have been prized through many cultures, particularly in Ancient Rome.
 During festivals and banquets, roses were strewn over the floors and along the streets.

-Rose garlands were also worn at feasts, apparently as a prevention against drunkenness (must try that at the next dinner party.)
+Rose garlands were also worn at feasts, apparently as a prevention against drunkenness.

 The first rose oil was discovered at the wedding feast of the princess Nour Djihan to Mogul Djihanguyr.
 A canal circling the whole garden was dug and filled with rose water.
 They noticed the rose oil on the surface of the water and skimmed it off.

-In vapour therapy, rose oil can be used to calm and soothe and can be used as an anti depressant.
+Burners and vaporisers – In vapour therapy, rose oil can be used to calm and soothe.
 A couple of drops in an oil burner is said to inspire love and romance.

 Cream or lotion – When used in a cream or lotion, it is helpful to soften and hydrate the skin.

-Rose Essential Oil is antiphlogistic, meaning that is has the ability to prevent and alleviate inflammation.
-This includes
+Antiphlogistic – Rose Essential Oil is antiphlogistic, meaning that is has the ability to prevent and alleviate inflammation

-Astringent agents have a large influence over body tissues.
+Astringent – These agents have a large influence over body tissues.
 Rose Essential Oil has astringent properties, meaning that it can lift and tone skin.
-This can dramatically reduce the appearance of aging.
-It also means that it can strengthen gums and hair roots, protecting against early hair loss and loss of teeth.

-Rose Essential Oil is also cicatrising, meaning that it is healing.
+Cicatrisant – is also cicatrising, meaning that it is healing.
 It has been used in skin care for over thousands of years due to its antioxidant content, and subsequent ability to heal dry and aging skin.
-Not only this, but Rose Essential Oil can heal the appearance of scars from boils, acne, pox, stretch marks and much more.
+It is known to help heal the appearance of scars from acne and stretchmarks.